 (c) to ensure that the use and development of the land in the area is compatible with the on-going operation and expansion of the capacity of the treatment plant, to the extent possible, within the identified odour buffer.

-[Clause 24A inserted in Gazette 7 Jun 2013 p.
+[Clause 24A inserted: Gazette 7 Jun 2013 p.
 2152.]

 24B.
 Planning requirements—SCA No. 4